 - Income: What is your dream client’s income range?
 Consider how this fits into your 20%-80% sales goal: what is your dream income, and how many clients would you need to meet that goal?

 - Buying history: Is your dream client a first-time homebuyer?
 Or is it an established buyer looking for investment opportunities?

-Your rating system assigns a status to each of your clients, so you can easily identify the 20%’ers who will make you the most money.
-This should be based off your dream client profile and should also include your existing client data.
+Your rating system assigns a status to each of your clients so you can easily identify the 20%’ers who will earn you the most money.
+This should be built using your dream client profile and your existing client data.
 Whether you use a numeric, alpha, or any other type of rank or grade, the rating system you choose is entirely up to you.